awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-instances.md

 ## Step 4: Data Storage<a name="get-started-data-storage"></a>

-Data, such as reports and recordings of conversations, is stored securely in an Amazon S3 bucket\.
-When you create an instance, by default, we create a bucket and encrypt it using AWS Key Management Service\.
+When you create an instance, by default we create an Amazon S3 bucket\.
+Data, such as reports and recordings of conversations, is encrypted using AWS Key Management Service, and then stored in the Amazon S3 bucket\.

 This bucket and key are used for both recordings of conversations and exported reports\.
 Alternatively, you can specify separate buckets and keys for recordings of conversations and exported reports\.

 By default, we enable call recording, chat transcripts, exported reports, and contact flow logs\.
 Live media streaming is not enabled by default\.